 In March 2018, the six winners of the Use Case Trials, the initial portfolio of projects from the the 5G Testbeds and Trials competition were announced.
-These six projects - led by small and medium-sized enterprises (SMEs), universities and local authorities - represent the best of UK innovation, resources and expertise and will test 5G across a range of applications.
+These projects - led by small and medium-sized enterprises (SMEs), universities and local authorities - represent the best of UK innovation, resources and expertise and will test 5G across a range of applications.
 By March 2020 we expect to have spent £29 million on these six projects

-Major investment has also already been committed to projects looking at roads, rail and 5G security:
+Major investment has also already been committed to projects looking at rail and 5G security:

-The Government announced £35 million from the NPIF to explore ways to improve mobile communications for rail passengers.
-This will be used to upgrade the Network Rail test track in Melton Mowbray and the installation of trackside infrastructure along part of the Trans Pennine route and support to the rollout of full-fibre and 5G networks.
+- The Government announced £35 million from the NPIF to explore ways to improve mobile communications for rail passengers.
+This has been used to upgrade the Network Rail test track in Melton Mowbray and the installation of trackside infrastructure along part of the Trans Pennine route and support to the rollout of full-fibre and 5G networks.

 £10 million has been allocated to work with the National Cyber Security Centre to create capabilities where the security of 5G Networks can be tested and proven.